 Sport injuries in the knee and shoulder are among the most common conditions treated by Dr Pirjol.
-Although Dr Pirjol will explore all non-surgical options in treating sport injuries, his practice of minimally invasive arthroscopic surgery ensures patients will recover with as little pain and discomfort as possible.
+Although Dr Pirjol will explore all non-surgical options in treating sport injuries, his practice offers minimally invasive arthroscopic surgery to ensure that patients recover with as little pain and discomfort as possible.

 The shoulder joint is among the easiest joint in the body to dislocate.
-Dislocations can be treated with sports physiotherapy, although repeated dislocations can cause lasting damage.
-In this case, your orthopedic surgeon may recommend arthroscopy of the shoulder and a repair of the labrum – the constraining cartilage of the shoulder.
+Dislocations can be treated with sports therapy, physiotherapy, however, repeated dislocations can cause lasting damage.
+In this case, your orthopaedic surgeon may recommend arthroscopy of the shoulder and a repair of the labrum – the constraining cartilage of the shoulder.

 A common cause of shoulder pain, impingement occurs when structures within the shoulder (such as tendons and bones) rub together, causing the development of bone spurs.
 Impingement can be treated with cortisone injections and sports physiotherapy.
 Arthroscopic surgery might be required to remove the bone spurs.

 A rotator cuff tear is a common shoulder injury, which can cause considerable discomfort and shoulder joint pain.
 When a rotator cuff tendon tears, the tendon pulls away from the bone, damaging the soft tissue or, in some cases, splitting the soft tissue completely.
 Tears can be repaired with arthroscopic surgery.

 Bicep tendon injuries usually occur when the bicep tendon ruptures at the elbow or shoulder.
 Surgery may be required to reattach the tendon.

 - Labral tears

 Labral tears often occur after a fall or sharp blow to the shoulder, or with throwing and pulling sport injuries.
 These tears can be repaired with arthroscopy.

 - Ligament tears